 This one was watching her, a tilt of his lips indicating he was more than a little enthralled with the idea of her and Ny.

-"Hey"--she shoved at his chest--"maybe we could make a foursome for goddamned bridge.
+"Hey"—she shoved at his chest—"maybe we could make a foursome for goddamned bridge.
 You, you, her and me."
 She slammed back her drink.
-"You are such a man."
+"You're such a guy."

 "Yes.
 I am."

 She had a feeling if she reached down she might find out just how much of one.
 Ny was always going on about the errr endowments of the Vulcan male.
 Or one Vulcan, anyway.

 "So, you're here riding Jim Kirk's taxi service, I take it?"

 "I am.
 He has most generously offered to take me to my next mission."